awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

    }
    ```

 1. Create a schema in Amazon Personalize by running the following command\.
+After you create a schema, you can't make changes to the schema\.
 Replace `schemaName` with the name of the schema, and replace `file://SchemaName.json` with the location of the JSON file you created in the previous step\.
 The example shows the file as belonging to the current folder\.
 For more information about the API, see [CreateSchema](API_CreateSchema.md)\.

    ```
    aws personalize create-schema \